Bhutan Itinerary for 7 days and FAQ's

 Dochula Pass

-Bhutan Itinerary: Day 6 – Get up early to hike up around 1000 meters to Tiger’s Nest Monastery, one of Bhutan’s most iconic sights.
+Early in the morning, set out on a 1000-meter hike to Tiger’s Nest Monastery, one of Bhutan’s most iconic sights.
 Tiger’s Nest, perched perilously at over 3000 meters on the edge of a narrow cliff, is the highlight of this itinerary.
-To reach this 17th-century temple complex, you must climb for 2-3 hours.
-It’s a steep uphill climb at higher altitudes, so take it slow and easy.
+You must climb for 2-3 hours to get to this 17th-century temple complex.
+It’s a steep uphill climb at high altitudes, so take it slow and easy.
 As you climb the steep trail, you will be rewarded with spellbinding beauty, clean air, and mystical serenity.
-According to legend, Guru Rinpoche was transported to this particular spot by a flying tigress, thus the name.
-You will be exhausted after such a perilous trek.
-Check into your hotel in Paro for the night.
+According to legend, Guru Rinpoche was transported to this particular spot by a flying tigress, hence the name.
+You’ll be exhausted after such a perilous excursion.
+Return to your hotel for the night.

 Paro, Bhutan Itinerary for 7 days

-Bhutan has only one international airport, which is located in Paro, and only two airlines are permitted to operate: Druk Air and Bhutan Air.
-They only fly from selected places like Delhi, Mumbai, Kolkata, Bangkok, Kathmandu Singapore, and Dhaka.
+• Bhutan has only one international airport, which is located in Paro, and only two airlines are permitted to operate: Druk Air and Bhutan Air.
+They only fly from selected places like Delhi, Mumbai, Kolkata, Bangkok, Kathmandu, Singapore, and Dhaka.
 As a result, international connectivity is a major concern.
-You can also travel by road from neighbouring countries.
+You can also travel by road from neighboring countries.

-• Bhutanese respect their royal family a lot, so be respectful of them.
+• Bhutanese people hold their royal family in high regard, so respect them.

 1. The Book View